A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: Remarks on curves of higher genus

-for $l=5,7$ and $p\not\equiv 1 \mod l$.
-That is, conjecture (1.1) is true at level 1 for these $l$ and $p$. \end{prop} It should be interesting to investigate conjecture (1.1) in relation to the many known results about torsion packets on curves, for example, for Fermat curves or modular curves \cite{BR}.
+\segment{d37}{} It should be interesting to investigate conjecture \ref{13i} in relation to the many known results about torsion packets on curves, for example, for Fermat curves or modular curves \cite{BakerRibet}.
 It seems reasonable to suspect that there should be more instances where $\cX(\Z)=\cX(\Z_p)_1$ even when the Jacobian has positive rank.
 Another way to say this is that the classical method of Chabauty is usually applied with one choice of a differential form.
-The question here raised by conjecture (1.1) is how often the common zero set of {\em all} available abelian integrals will give us exactly $\cX(\Z)$.
+The question here raised by conjecture \ref{13i} is how often the common zero set of {\em all} available abelian integrals will give us exactly $\cX(\Z)$.

-In fact, it is relatively easy to produce example of affine curves of higher genus and good reduction primes $p$ for which the conjecture holds.
+\segment{d38}{} In fact, it is relatively easy to produce example of affine curves of higher genus and good reduction primes $p$ for which the conjecture holds.
 We illustrate this by way of an example.
 Consider the elliptic curve $E$ with affine model

 It turns out that

 and that the two points $P$ and $Q$ of order four are $(-9, \pm 108).$ Thus, by making the substitution $x+9=dt^2$, we get a cover

 ramified exactly over $P$ and $Q$.
 This affine hyperelliptic curve has equation